Own-Data-Privateer/hoardy-web/README.md

   - alternatively, you can run [archivefox](https://github.com/layderv/archivefox) add-on and explicitly archive pages one-by-one via a button there;
 - in both cases, to archive a URL, ArchiveBox will have to download it by itself in parallel with your browser, thus making you download everything twice, which is hacky and inefficient; and
 - websites can easily see, fingerprint, and then ban you for doing that;
-- and you won't be able to archive your HTTP `POST` requests with it.
+- and you won't be able to archive your `HTTP POST` requests with it.

 Still, probably the best of the self-hosted web-app-server kind of tools for this ATM.

 ## [reminiscence](https://github.com/kanishka-linux/reminiscence)

-A system similar to `ArchiveBox`, but has a bulit-in tagging system and archives pages as raw HTML + whole-page PNG rendering/screenshot --- which is a bit weird, but it has the advantage of not needing any replay machinery at all for re-viewing simple web pages, you only need a plain simple image viewer.
+A system similar to `ArchiveBox`, but has a bulit-in tagging system and archives pages as raw `HTML` + whole-page `PNG` rendering/screenshot --- which is a bit weird, but it has the advantage of not needing any replay machinery at all for re-viewing simple web pages, you only need a plain simple image viewer, though it will take a lot of disk space to store those huge whole-page "screenshot" images.

 Pros and Cons are almost identical to those of `ArchiveBox` above, except it has less third-party tools around it so less stuff can be automated easily.